Chart Color Schemes

 Ingle Farm has a typical household mix, with a fairly typical median household size

 Family households constitute 69.2% of all households, including 27.5% couples with children, 26.2% couples without children, and 13.8% single parent families.
 Non-family households account for the remaining 30.8%, with lone person households at 27.3% and group households comprising 3.6%.
-The median household size is 2.5 people, which aligns with the Greater Adelaide average.
+The median household size is 2.5 people, aligning with Greater Adelaide's average.

 Frequently Asked Questions - Households